ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/another-modern-css-reset.md

 [View it on GitHub](https://github.com/TheRyanFurrer/css-reset)

-What is a CSS Reset for the uninitiated, and why is it useful?
+What is a CSS Reset and why is it useful?

 In its simplest form, a CSS Reset is a stylesheet used to remove any unwanted default styling a browser might apply to your HTML elements.
 Many people - myself included - choose to use CSS Resets to add their *preferred* default styling to their projects so there is some form of consistency and continuity between their projects.